zyedidia/micro/runtime/help/colors.md

   16-color palette is ignored when using true-color mode (this means the colors while using the terminal emulator will be slightly off).
 Not all terminals support true color but at this point most do.
-True color support in micro is off by default but can be enabled by setting the environment variable `MICRO_TRUECOLOR` to 1.
-In addition your terminal must support it (usually indicated by setting `$COLORTERM` to `truecolor`).
+True color support in micro is auto detected by default but can be enabled by setting the the option `truecolor` to `on` or the environment variable `MICRO_TRUECOLOR` to 1 to force the usage of true color mode.
+  In addition your terminal must support it (usually indicated by `COLORTERM` being set to `truecolor`).
   True-color colorschemes in micro typically end with `-tc`, such as `solarized-tc`, `atom-dark`, `material-tc`, etc...
 If true color is not enabled but a true color colorscheme is used, micro will do its best to